isomerpages/moe-pasirrissec/_information-for-parents/Parent Support Group.md

 ---
 #### Coming together is a beginning.
 Keeping together is progress.
 Working together is success. - Henry Ford

-This famous quote was often shared by members of our Parent Support Group Exco.
-It goes well with our Partnership Framework of fostering synergistic partnership for win-win outcomes.
+Members of our Parent Support Group Exco often shared this famous quote, which aligns well with our Partnership Framework in fostering synergistic partnerships for win-win outcomes.

 #### PARENT SUPPORT GROUP EXCO 2026